 Doctor Strange in the Multiverse of Madness is one of the most intriguing parts of the MCU’s fourth phase — and as we head towards the future of Marvel film releases we’re starting to get a clearer picture of what the film is about.

-Here’s everything we know about the upcoming film so far.
+Here’s everything we know so far about Doctor Strange in the Multiverse of Madness.

-Doctor Strange In The Multiverse Of Madness: Australian Release Date
+Who is in Doctor Strange In The Multiverse Of Madness?

 Doctor Strange in the Multiverse of Madness is an ensemble film starring an array of new and returning characters.

-Benedict Cumberbatch will reprise his role as Doctor Stephen Strange, as will Benedict Wong (as Wong, the scene-stealing magician).
-Rachel McAdams will also return as Christine Palmer despite the franchise not really giving her much to do so far, and she’ll be joined by similarly underused actor Chiwetel Ejiofor as Karl Mordo.
+We’ll also get Benedict Wong (as Wong, the scene-stealing magician) and Rachel McAdams will also return as Christine Palmer despite the franchise not really giving her much to do so far.

 Doctor Strange in the Multiverse of Madness had a rocky birth, with director Scott Derrickson (who also led the original Doctor Strange) pulling out of the film in 2020 due to creative differences with Marvel.
 This news followed on from reports Derrickson wanted to make Multiverse of Madness the first ‘true’ horror movie in the MCU.